onlyuser/NatLang/README.md

 For example:

-The sentence "She and I run and he jumps and shouts." has three conjugations "and" which connect different parts of the sentence.
+The sentence "She and I run and he jumps and shouts." has three conjugations "and", which connect different parts of the sentence.

 A possible parse tree may look like this: